-- should have acquired an awareness of the history surrounding the development of the early Islamic literary sciences and the modes of scholarship pursued within them
+- should have acquired an awareness of the history surrounding the development of the early Islamic literary sciences and the forms of scholarship pursued within them

-- should be able to read, translate and comprehend selected Arabic texts from the Qur’an, the Prophetic traditions and a range of early literary genres, including exegetical, biographical and historical texts
+- should be able to read, translate and comprehend selected Arabic texts from the Qur’an and the Prophetic traditions; from pre-modern and modern exegetical works, biographies of the Prophet as well as other literary genres, including theological and historical texts

 - should have gained knowledge of the fundamental theoretical constructs and paradigms which feature in the selected Arabic texts